Are Metrics Enough? Guidelines for Communicating and Visualizing Predictive Models to Subject Matter Experts: Discussion

 \subsection{Presentation Modalities}

 There are many modalities for presenting and communicating model performance.
 In this paper, we evaluated the use of our visualization guidelines in a PowerPoint presentation, however, SMEs told us in our interview study (Section~\ref{sec:interviews}) they would also find value in interactive presentations.
-Interestingly, when we first brought up an ``interactive presentation'', none of the SMEs we interviewed knew precisely what we meant.
+Interestingly, when we first brought up an ``interactive presentation,'' none of the SMEs we interviewed knew precisely what we meant.
 Once the interviewer explained the capabilities for an interactive system to communicate model performance, SMEs were immediately drawn to the idea that they could test various inputs to outputs themselves.
-One of the SMEs we interviewed mentioned that during previous model performance presentations, she has found herself wondering ``\textit{what if we tested another input instead?}'' However, she felt this line of communication could be disruptive, and did not think it would be possible to see this type of interaction on-demand.
+One of the SMEs we interviewed mentioned that during previous model performance presentations, she had found herself wondering ``\textit{what if we tested another input instead?}'' However, she felt this line of communication could be disruptive, and did not think it would be possible to see this type of interaction on-demand.

 Of course, there is an indisputable trade-off cost to building interactive tools and interfaces for model performance.
-There is continued research being done to support effective and accessible interaction for web-based tools\cite{sievert2020interactive}, computational notebooks\cite{wu:2020:b2}, and visualization tools\cite{suresh:2022:intuitively} that are practical for data scientists to use.
+There is continued research being done to support effective and accessible interaction for web-based tools\cite{sievert2020interactive}, computational notebooks\cite{wu:2020:b2}, reusable ML interfaces\cite{bauerle2022symphony}, and responsive visualization tools\cite{suresh:2022:intuitively} that are practical for data scientists to use.
 Adding interaction also introduces costs for the audience (\emph{e.g.}, false discoveries) during a presentation\cite{lam2008framework}.
-Further, adding interaction could be overwhelming or ineffective for an audience if they are unfamiliar with common visualization techniques\cite{mosca2021does} (see Section~\ref{sec:novartis}).
-To this end, we suggest introducing interaction only after SMEs show comfort and understanding of the static visualizations we have recommended.
+Further, adding interaction could be overwhelming or ineffective for an audience if they are unfamiliar with common visualization techniques (see Section~\ref{sec:novartis}).
+To this end, we suggest introducing interaction only after SMEs show comfort and understanding of static visualizations, \emph{e.g.}, those we demonstrated in Section~\ref{sec:demonstration}.